New media: Youth

 The new media industry shares an open association with many market segments in areas such as software/video game design, television, radio, mobile and particularly movies, advertising and marketing, through which industry seeks to gain from the advantages of two-way dialogue with consumers primarily through the Internet.
 As a device to source the ideas, concepts, and intellectual properties of the general public, the television industry has used new media and the Internet to expand its resources for new programming and content.
 The advertising industry has also capitalized on the proliferation of new media with large agencies running multimillion-dollar interactive advertising subsidiaries.
 Interactive websites and kiosks have become popular.
 In a number of cases advertising agencies have also set up new divisions to study new media.
 Public relations firms are also taking advantage of the opportunities in new media through interactive PR practices.
 Interactive PR practices include the use of social media to reach a mass audience of online social network users.

 With the development of the Internet, many new career paths have emerged.
-Before the rise, many tech jobs were considered boring.
-The Internet led to creative work that was seen as casual and diverse across gender, race, and sexual orientation.
-Web design, gaming design, webcasting, blogging, and animation are all creative career paths that came with this rise.
-At first glance, the field of new media may seem hip, cool, creative, and relaxed.
-What many don't realize is that working in this field is tiresome.
+Before the rise, many tech jobs were considered uninteresting by the unemployed.
+The Internet created creative work that was seen as informal and diverse across gender, race, and sexual orientation.
+Web design, gaming design, webcasting, blogging, and animation are all career paths that came with this rise.
 Many of the people that work in this field don't have steady jobs.
-Work in this field has become project-based.
-Individuals work project to project for different companies.
+Work in this field has become project-based, individuals work project to project for different companies.
 Most people are not working on one project or contract, but on multiple ones at the same time.
-Despite working on numerous projects, people in this industry receive low payments, which is highly contrasted with the techy millionaire stereotype.
-It may seem like a carefree life from the outside, but it is not.
-New media workers work long hours for little pay and spend up to 20 hours a week looking for new projects to work on.
+Despite working on numerous projects, people in this industry receive low payments, which is highly contrasted with other kinds of tech workers.
+New media workers work long hours for disproportionate pay and spend several hours a week looking for new projects to work on.